spex-lang/spex/README.md

 * Help out with issues and PRs;
 * Contribute artwork under appropriate licenses (at least CC-BY-SA);
-* Be helpful and nice to others on:
+* Discuss and be helpful to others on:
   - IRC in the channel [#spex](https://web.libera.chat/#spex) on `irc.libera.chat`;
   - [Zulip](https://spex.zulipchat.com/).
 * Contributed to releated projects: